HackerN64/HackerSM64/src/crash_screen/README.md

 - Save register data types in the register buffer?
 - Detect which segments are currently loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
 ### Memory view page
+- Press and hold to select multiple bytes?
 - Read 4 bytes as address for address select popup (requires multi-select?).
 - Binary view mode (disasm already has a version of this).
 - Is search functionality possible/reasonable?